 And as we continue into the future, the picture in 2080 looks like this:

 By the year 2080, we see that there are some fairly stark differences in streamflow.
 A large swath around the Mediterranean, including much of Europe, North Africa, and the Middle East all will have significant reductions in streamflow, which will add stress to an agricultural system that is already operating at close to its limit.
 Consider also that the world by this time will certainly have a minimum of 10 billion people.
 Much of the Southwestern US (including California) and Central America will also experience a reduction in streamflow.
 This is clearly bad news for a place like California, which is already going to great lengths to bring surface water to its cities and major agricultural production areas via a system of canals.
+And for Central America, continuing drought will lead to even more mass migration to the US southern border.
 We will discuss this in much more detail in Module 9.

 On the other hand, consider where most of the Earth's population is — China and India.
 Both of these regions, according to the model results, should experience an increase in surface water availability, which is good news.